hackjutsu/SmartSurfing/README.md

 # SmartSurfing
-Rescue ourselves from websites spammed by meaningless words, be the top 2%
+Rescue ourselves from websites spammed by meaningless words.
+Be the top 2%.

+- [ ] Chrome Plugin